conroy9068/project-2-quiz-app/readme.md

 ### Unfixed Bugs

-- Issue with the highlight.js library not working properly, the code Snippet is not being styleyed correctly.
 - The selectAnswer is not working now with the new feature that highlisghts the correct answer when the user selects the wrong answer.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The process for setting up this site using GitHub pages was as follows:

-  - In the GitHub repository, navigate to the Settings tab
+- Log in to GitHub and locate the GitHub Repository
-  - From the source section drop-down menu, select the Master Branch
+- At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+- On the left-hand side of the Settings page, under the code and automation section, click on "Pages".
+- Under "Source", click the dropdown called "None" and select your master branch.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- On the right hand side of the page, under "Enviroments", you will see a link to the deployed site.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://conroy9068.github.io/project-2-quiz-app/[Font Awesome](https://fontawesome.com/)

 ## Credits